-MCT strongly believes that the level of competition in the provision of certain key telecommunication services remains inadequate in 2000 for commercial discipline to restrict market manipulation by dominant provider(s).
+MCT strongly believes that the level of competition in the provision of certain key telecommunication services is likely to remain inadequate over the next three to five years for commercial discipline to restrict market manipulation by dominant provider(s).
 This is particularly apparent at the wholesale level in the local call market and data and voice access in non-metropolitan markets.